hanfak/RESTful-API-Json-java/README.md

 I made the assumption that the database was already setup, and it was being given data through another server.
 Thus I just needed to access this database through the RESTful apis.

 I decided to use MongoDB as my database, due to the contents of the data being json objects and embedded json objects.
-Plus the fields were different for each streamName, which would not suit using relational databases.
+Plus the fields were different for each streamName, which would not suit using relational databases where fields names are constant.

 I decided to use Jersey to handle the routes.
 MongoDB driver to handle the connection with the database.
 Moxey to convert my models of stored data into Json for output.

-I used the MVC pattern, where the Resouce files are the controllers, which asks the Service files to handle the interaction between the model and the database (ie make a db connection, query and store in data in model objects) and return the required output (ie json or string value).
+I used the MVC pattern, where the Resource files are the controllers, which asks the Service files to handle the interaction between the model and the database (ie make a db connection, query and store in data in model objects) and return the required output (ie json or string value).
 The view was not handled as it was a json api.

-As Java is fairly new to me, I decided to learn how to build a restful api and then how to use the testing framework (junit and jersey testing).
-I managed to do spike the web app, but took longer than expected, thus I did not have enough time for testing the everything (ie database).
-Then I started from scratch and did a test driven approach but did not manage to finish all my testing.
+As Java is fairly new to me, I decided to learn how to build a restful api first and then how to use the testing framework (junit and jersey testing).
+I managed to do spike of the web app, but took longer than expected, thus I only had time to test the routes and not the database when starting from scratch doing TDD.

 ## Completed